thebigbird/davideagle-hugo-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an Assistant Research Professor in the [Duke Global Health Institute](http://globalhealth.duke.edu) and a faculty affiliate at the [Center for Health Policy and Inequalities Research](http://www.chpir.org).
+I am an Assistant Research Professor of [Global Health](http://globalhealth.duke.edu) and [Sociology](http://sociology.duke.edu) and a faculty affiliate at the [Center for Health Policy and Inequalities Research](http://www.chpir.org).
 In partnership with [Duke Divinity School](http://divinity.duke.edu), [Rae Jean Proeschold-Bell](https://globalhealth.duke.edu/people/proeschold-bell-rae-jean) and I help lead the [Duke Clergy Health Initiative](https://divinity.duke.edu/initiatives/clergy-health-initiative), a world leader in researching and designing interventions for pastors and religious leaders.

 I am an expert on the health of religious clergy, the changing role of churches in North American society and the implications of these trends for the professional training of ministers.
 I have done significant work on burnout, depression and social support.
 A major strand of my research explores how structural racism impacts the experience of Black clergy.